bediger4000/linked_lists/README.md

 ### Analysis

-Reverse both lists in-place, as per Daily Coding Problem: Problem #465 [Easy], one after the other.
-If the 2 lists had an intersection, when you walk them back, one of the lists will end at the node that was immediately after the intersection node.

 If the lists have M and N elements, you have to touch each element to reverse them.
 Walking backwards takes less than Min(M, N) node accesses.